-- 1. Find that Dana Garrett and Shalaina Walker are Affected Persons under 30 TAC § 55.203. - 2.
-Grant the Requests of Dana Garrett and Shalaina Walker. - 3.
-Should the Commission decide to refer this case to SOAH: - a. refer the case to Alternative Dispute Resolution for a reasonable time; and - b. refer the identified issues above in section (C)(1)-(5) to SOAH for a contested case hearing.
+- 1. Find that Herb Flanagan, Lanell Flanagan, Bret Richards, Jean Ragusa, Melisa Wagner, and Cynthia Werner are affected persons under 30 TAC §§ 55.203. - 2.
+Grant the Requests of Herb Flanagan, Lanell Flanagan, Bret Richards, Jean Ragusa, Melisa Wagner, and Cynthia Werner and deny all others. - 3.
+Deny all the RFRs filed on the application. - 4.
+Should the Commission decide to refer this case to SOAH; - a. refer the case to Alternative Dispute Resolution for a reasonable time. - b. refer the identified issues in section VII.
+1.- 2. to SOAH for a Hearing